MADUBOIS0/PAM-Providers/README.md

 ## Usage

 See [the import file](How-To-Import.md)!
-You can also have a more visual experience by consulting the [Devolutions knowledge base][knowledge-base-anyidentity].
+You can also have a more visual experience by consulting the [Devolutions knowledge base][knowledge-base-CustomPAMProvider].

 ## Contributing